 In these troubled times and in the upheaval caused by the pandemic, a change in date is a lesser evil.
 Initially planned from 30 May 2020 to 30 May 2021, to coincide with the 190th Anniversary of the Servant of God's birth, the Year of Etchecopar was finally programmed to run from January to December 2021.
-However in November last year, in the face of the continuing difficult situation, Fr Gustavo SCJ and the Council, enlarged to include the whole Council of the Congregation, were forced to revisit their schedules and new dates he theme "We go out to share joy" brings to my mind the image of the Sacred Heart of Jesus with the arms outstretched and an open heart welcoming his followers to be part of his mission.
-This same welcoming was given to me in the Congregation of Betharram when I entered the Aspirancy in the year 2013.
+However in November last year, in the face of the continuing difficult situation, Fr Gustavo SCJ and the Council, enlarged to include the whole Council of the Congregation, were forced to revisit their schedules and new dates were fixed: from 30 May 2021 to 30 May 2022.
+As these long months of uncertainty and worry have shown, inventiveness and creativity are our allies in the face of "unforeseen possibilities".
+Without doubt, one of Fr Auguste's virtues was that of patience... and, we are told, he was not without a certain sense of humour.